cginternals/libzeug/README.md

 iozeug contains a function to read a file into an std::string.

 propertyguizeug
 ---------------

 propertyguizeug contains the automatic generation of a GUI from a set of properties from [reflectionzeug](#reflectionzeug).

 reflectionzeug
 ------------

 reflectionzeug allows the definition of properties that can be used to parameterize a program.
 It supports saving and loading properties to and from a file.
-The currently implemented property types are `int`, `double`, `std::string`, fixed size `std::vector` for mathematical vectors and matrices, `bool`, `FilePath` and `Color`.
+The currently implemented property types are `bool`, `float`, `double`, `std::string`, `FilePath`, `Color`, every integral type, every enum and some glm types.
+Every prior type can be wrapped in an `std::array`.
+You can even extend reflectionzeug and add your own types.

 scriptzeug
 ----------